muritane/agent-theory/README.md

 ---

-### 4.2 Authorization vs. Correctness
+### 4.2 Authorization Versus Correctness

 Interface authorization enforces **syntactic conformance**, not semantic correctness.

 An action may be authorized yet globally unsafe or catastrophic.

-Loss of a critical interface collapses viability regardless of intent or intelligence.
+Loss of a critical interface collapses viability regardless of intent, intelligence, or correctness of belief.

 ---